 We are who we are because of our people, and our mission is to build a great place to work where talented people want to be.
-Our "celebrating milestones" program helps us retain talent by offering our hotel employees a long-term perspective focused on short-term milestones.
-Well-deserving recipients receive learning opportunities and a special gift for their tremendous efforts.
+Our 'celebrating milestones' program helps us retain talent by offering our hotel employees a long-term perspective focused on short-term milestones.
+Well- deserving recipients get learning opportunities and a special gift for their tremendous efforts.
+In 2024 we extended the celebrations to also include long-term milestones for each citizens 1st year anniversary.